Jump to Video and Slides

 The following video is a good way to see navigating headings using a screen reader in action:

-Heading Structure in a (WordPress) Post
+Heading Structure in a (WordPress) Post, Overview

 Making posts is often the bread-and-butter of a library’s interaction with their website.
 And often those posts have a very basic structure: title, text content, featured image.